webrtc/KITE/README.md

 #### Tutorials: Writing a simple KITE Test for Jitsi in Java and/or Javascript

-Once you've completed the installation and run the sample tests, pleaae try to write your own KITE test following our tutorials.
+Once you've completed the installation and run the sample tests, please try to write your own KITE test following our tutorials.
  * [KITE Test for Jitsi in Java](tutorial/Tutorial_Java.md)
  * [KITE Test for Jitsi in Javascript](tutorial/Tutorial_Javascript.md)